amazon-archives/aws-full-stack-template/workshop/readme.md

 # Workshop readme

 Hello workshoppers!
 We are excited for you to join us to learn how to build your own stack in just a few clicks!
-During this workshop, you will create two full-fledged web applications, explore how they work, and learn how you might customize them for your own purposes.
+During this workshop, you will create two full-fledged web applications ([AWS Full-Stack Template](https://github.com/awslabs/aws-full-stack-template) and [AWS Bookstore Demo App](https://github.com/aws-samples/aws-bookstore-demo-app)), explore how they work, and learn how you might customize them for your own purposes.

 ## License Summary